tpoisot/DataSharingPaper/DataSharing-MS.md

 be able to cast a critical eye on data, and use this collective effort to draw robust conclusions.

-In molecular evolution, there exists a large number of databases (*GenBank*, *EMBL*, *SwissProt*, and many more) in which information can be retrieved.
+In molecular evolution, there exist a large number of databases (*GenBank*, *EMBL*, *SwissProt*, and many more) in which information can be retrieved.
 Such initiatives value (and promote) a new type of scientific
 research: building-on and extending the raw material of others, it is now